Lacrymology/states/varnish/doc/pillar.rst

 Default: ``malloc``

+.. _pillar-varnish-malloc_size:

 varnish:malloc_size
 ~~~~~~~~~~~~~~~~~~~

-Maximum size varnish will allocate when using malloc storage backend.
+Maximum size :doc:`/varnish/doc/index` will allocate when using malloc storage backend.

 Possible values: a number and one of following suffixes.